 Now, let’s explore the facts behind butt-sniffing.
 Dog sniffing other dog’s butt is just like 2 humans shake their hands with one another.

 But, why butt, which seems too un-hygienic, why not any other part of the body?
 Well, it’s all about chemicals.

 Actually, the dogs have some special glands around their anus that are called anus sacs.
 These glands release chemicals which let the other dog knows some basic and necessary information about him.
-Interestingly, these chemicals contain information like about the dog’s owners and their genders, as well as, the information about the dog’s health reproductive status, diet, emotional state, and probably many others.
+Interestingly, these chemicals contain information about the dog’s owners and their genders, as well as, information about the dog’s health reproductive status, diet, emotional state, and probably many others.
 In short, it’s like a handshake and introduction for dogs.

 Here, a question may arise in your mind that aren’t these dogs bothered with the poop’s smell while sniffing butts.
 Well, they already have a system or we can say a filter that helps them ignore the poop’s smell.
 A special part of a dog’s nose contains the Jacobson’s Organ which lets them ignore the poop’s smell when they sniff the butts.

 Also known as the vomeronasal organ, it is tucked at the bottom of the nasal cavity.
 It is in fact, the most important organ which enables the dogs to smell and taste.
 Adult dogs can also find out easily with the help of Jacobson’s organ if a female dog is in heat while puppies can locate their mother’s milk and treats using Jacobson’s organ.